diegoflassa-gdgcampinas/gdgcsched/doc/BUILDING.md

     Write down this project ID number you will need it soon.

 3. In the APIs and Auth section, enable these APIs:
-    - Drive API
+    - Google Drive API
-    - Google Cloud Messaging for Android
+    - Firebase Cloud Messaging API ( substitui Google Cloud Messaging for Android )
-    - Google Maps Android API v2
+    - Google Maps Android API
     - Google+ API
     - YouTube Data API v3